Introduction

 Understanding Data Science

-It is an inter disciplinary area focused on the extraction of insight and information from unstructured and structured data using scientific techniques, algorithms process, systems, and processes.
+It is an inter disciplinary area focused on the extraction of insight and information.
+From unstructured and structured data using scientific techniques, algorithms process, systems, and processes.
 It combines machines learning, statistics as well as data mining and computer science to tackle actual world issues.
-Data scientists make use of techniques like Python, R, and SQL and employ techniques such as classification, clustering, regression and neural networks to extract meaning from data.
+Data scientists use applications like Python, R, and SQL, and utilize tools including classification, clustering, regression and neural networks to make sense of data.

 What is Business Analytics?